brunoparga/githubstars/README.md

 because the form submission triggers the blur/focusout event, which in turn switches the form value to the initial suggestion and submits that.

+## unnecessary assignmnent

+The `RepositoriesController` `search` action unnecessarily assigns the `@searched_user` instance variable, instead of both this action and the view just relying on the `searched_user` method from `ApplicationController`.
+This is because I could not figure out how to call this method from the view spec.

 # README

 --TODO--